jonfairbanks/docker-node-app/README.md

 This application is also available on [Dockerhub](https://hub.docker.com/r/jonfairbanks/docker-node-app).

 To launch the container:
-`docker run -it -p 8080:8080 --name docker-node-app jonfairbanks/docker-node-app`
+`docker run -d -p 8080:8080 --name docker-node-app jonfairbanks/docker-node-app`

 To attach to a running container:
 `docker exec -it docker-node-app /bin/ash`